ShivakumarSwamy/common-vocabulary-for-iot/topics-management/README.md

 - The JAR built by maven can be use to deploy the app based on [profile](./src/main/resources/application.yml) default, dev, and docker

-- Manage terms meaning, hardware types
+- Manage terms meaning, hardware types, topics

+## Version 0.3.0

+- Manager topics

 ## Version 0.2.0